g20021215/Simulation-Projecct-2022-5-4/README.md

   function [A, D,Time_matrix] = Method_Textbook(N)
   ```

-  And then, calculate the cummulated sum of the 2nd and 3rd colmum
+  And then, calculate the cummulated sum of the 2nd and 3rd colmum:

 ```matlab
 N = 1000;